codeaudit/mpin-demo-java/README.md

 In order to enable identity verification via sending e-mail, the following parameters should be set:
 * `VERIFY_LINK_BASE_URL` - the base URL for the verification link sent in the e-mail.
 Should be set with the accessible address of the server on which the Demo App is running.
 * `FORCE_ACTIVATE` - enable/disable user "force-activation".
 Set to `false`.
 * `SMTP_HOST`, `SMTP_PORT`, `SMTP_USERNAME` and `SMTP_PASSWORD` - address and credentials of the SMTP server that should be used to send verification e-mails.
-Unremark and set them as needed.
+Un-remark and set them as needed.

 ## Getting the M-Pin Mobile App working

-When you have installed the M-Pin Mpbile App, you should go to the Configurations List and define a new configuration.
+When you have installed the M-Pin Mobile App, you should go to the Configurations List and define a new configuration.
 Assuming that your Tomcat listens on _\<tomcat-server-address\>:8080_ , the settings should be:
 * _M-Pin Server_: \<tomcat-server-address\>:8080/mpin
 * _RPS Prefix_: (leave empty, as it is)